 Prerequisite(s): any 100-level HIST course.
 Over the course of the last century, the Middle East has experienced a relatively large number of uprisings and revolutions.
 This course will consider a select number of the revolutions and movements of protest that resulted in significant change in the course of the twentieth and twenty-first centuries in the Middle East and North Africa from both a “top-down” and a “bottom-up” perspective.
 In discussing some of the scholarly approaches that have been made to make sense of these movements, we will consider questions like what makes a revolution?
 Are they made or do they just happen?
 What differentiates a revolution from an uprising?
 Why has the Middle East produced so many movements of protest, and why have they not succeeded in achieving their aims?
 In order to gain a better understanding of these movements, and why they took the shapes that they did, we will examine them not only in their local settings but also in the global context of their time and consider the transnational nature of some of them.

-Prerequisite(s): Any 100-level HIST course and any 200-level HIST course.
+Prerequisite(s): Any HIST course.
 This course provides students with a broad overview of the history of Mexico.
 Beginning with the ancient societies of the Olmecs and the Maya, the course will examine Mexico's many Native American peoples, including its non-sedentary and urban populations, as well as the pre-Columbian empires of the Toltecs and the Aztecs.
 The course will further consider the conquest era and the three-hundred years of Spanish rule-particularly in terms of colonialism and interactions among people of Native American, European, African, Asian, and mixed ancestries-before examining Mexico's national independence and subsequent modern history.
 The course will conclude soon after the year 2000, with the consolidation of democracy following decades of one-party rule.
 The course addresses the social, economic, military, political, and cultural dimensions of Mexico's past.

-Prerequisite(s): Any 200-level HIST course.
+Prerequisite(s): Any HIST course.
 This course explores regions of the Americas where people from different polities and cultures interacted through conflict, diplomacy, and intercultural accommodation.
 The precise geographical scope of each section will vary according to the instructor.
 All sections will nevertheless elucidate on-the-ground histories of regions in the Americas, emphasizing the unpredictable contingencies involved in intercultural power relations and the outcome of events.
 In particular, this course weaves into these histories of intercultural exchange the important role of peoples who did not leave written accounts of their actions.

-Prerequisite(s): Any 100-level HIST course and any 200-level HIST course.
+Prerequisite(s): Any HIST course.
 This course provides a comprehensive historical survey of the major mass-communication media in the United States from the second half of the eighteenth century through the early twenty-first century.
 Particular attention will be given to the role of the early print media in the American Revolution and the establishment of the republic; the expansion of media access and American democracy in the nineteenth century; the technological, economic, and social innovations that permitted the rise of mass-circulation newspapers and magazines in the late-nineteenth and early-twentieth centuries; the development of motion pictures; the rise of radio and television broadcasting; varieties of media criticism; the waxing and waning popularity of various cultural forms and genres in the American media; the rise of the Internet and digital media; the disruptive impact of recent social media; and the crisis of twenty-first century journalism.

 Prerequisite(s): Any 200-level course.
 Engage in a multimedia exploration of the medieval Kingdom of Sicily.
 Well-known for its cultural diversity, this course is an exploration of a society where Jews, Christians and Muslims collaborated and competed in a region long famed for its fertile land, its natural beauty and its strategic location at the center of three continents.

-Prerequisite(s): Any 200-Level Course.
+Prerequisite(s): Any 200-level course.
 In the medieval world, religious belief was enormously important.
 But not everyone agreed on what people should believe.
 Explore the world of the men and, especially, women who deviated from their society's standards and suffered terrible consequences for their dissent.

-Prerequisite(s): Any 200-level HIST course and any 300-level HIST course.
+Prerequisite(s): Any 200-level course.
 This course examines the history of capitalist economic and social development in the United States from the colonial period to the present.
 Topics covered will include the mercantile capitalism of eighteenth-century America; early industrial development; the centrality of slavery to early American capitalism; the transportation revolutions of the nineteenth-century; the economic impact of the Civil War and Reconstruction; large-scale industrialization following the Civil War; the evolution of financial markets; the rise of corporate enterprise; the emergence of consumer capitalism; the role of government regulation; the impact of the Great Depression and the Second World War; the making of a dollar-centered global economic system in the postwar decades; the growing influence of global trade and investment flows; the increase in economic inequality since the 1970s; the increased importance of financialization; and the genesis of contemporary digital capitalism.

-Prerequisite(s): Any 200-level HIST course and any 300-level HIST course.
+Prerequisite(s): Any 200-level course.
 This course will survey the cultural and intellectual history of the United States from the late-nineteenth century through the end of the twentieth century.
 Particular attention will be given to the major ideologies and currents of thought that have influenced American culture, society, and politics; the emergence of new ways of thinking about selfhood and subjectivity; the emergence of the intellectual as a social type; the rise of the social sciences; important trends in the arts; the formation of the institutions and enterprises in which cultural and intellectual production has taken place; and the development in the United States of vital new ways of understanding and appreciating differences of race, ethnicity, gender, and sexuality.

-Prerequisite(s): HIST 100; and HIST 117 or HIST 118.
+Prerequisite(s): Any 200-level course.
 Political, economic, social and broad cultural developments in Italy and Western Europe during 1350-1517.

-Prerequisite(s): Any 300-level HIST course.
+Prerequisite(s): Any 200-level course.
 This course examines economic, social and cultural aspects of diet in Early Modern Europe (circa 1500-1800).
 During this period, the diets of many Europeans were transformed, as new foods, beverages, and drugs were introduced from the Americas, Africa, and Asia; as agricultural, industrial, and social patterns in Europe changed; and as tastes and food preferences shifted.
 We will focus on a number of questions: Who ate what, where, when, why, and with whom?
 What significance did they, and can we, ascribe to their food-related behavior and beliefs?
 And most importantly, how does food history interact with and shape other historical developments?
 Equivalent course HIST 243 effective through Summer 2020.

-Prerequisite(s): Any 300-level History course.
+Prerequisite(s): Any 200-level course.
 Surveys 100 years of South Asian history: examining the nature of the world’s first major anti-colonial movements, the legacy of partition on the subcontinent, and the changes and cultural continuities in India and Pakistan’s democracies in the decades since 1947.
 Historical conflict in Bangladesh, Nepal and Sri Lanka will also be included in order to study major themes of ethnic, linguistic and religious nationalism in twentieth century South Asia.

-Prerequisite(s): HIST 100; and HIST 117 or HIST 118.
+Prerequisite(s): Any 200-level course.
 Examines and compares the causes, course and consequences of three major social revolutions in Latin America: Mexico (1910), Bolivia (1952), Cuba (1959).

 Prerequisite(s): HIST 100; and HIST 117 or HIST 118.
 Analysis of events leading to the war for independence; political, economic and foreign problems of the new nation; the growth of nationalism.